wagonhelm/neuro-car/README.md

 The SVM is trained to detect the following states, and their corresponding control mappings:

-eyes open -> drive forward
++ eyes open :arrow_right: drive forward
-eyes closed -> stop driving
++ eyes closed :arrow_right: stop driving
-eyes left -> turn left ??
++ eyes left :arrow_right: turn left ??
-eyes right -> turn right ??
++ eyes right :arrow_right: turn right ??

 fatigue levels as measured by sleep deprivation, quantized over [0, 5] 5 -> shock

 ## Support Vector Machine

-### Data collection
+### Data collection :1234:

 Collect data with Muse2, export to CSV.
 Each CSV represents a time interval resultant from a Fourier transform.
 Empirically, at least 2 minutes of data per state is required for >80% classification accuracy.